Skip to main content

 SL-L order triggered but market never reached SL price

 AlgoTest offers the use of SL-L order for your SL orders.
 The SL-L orders are placed in your broker's order book.
-Check here for more info. at the time of entry in the strategy and are quite helpful in reducing slippages that might occur due to sudden moves in the market.
+At the time of entry in the strategy and are quite helpful in reducing slippages that might occur due to sudden moves in the market.
 A SL-L order has a trigger price and a limit price defined by the user at the time of activating their strategy.

 Say for example, we have the following strategy: